site-prism/site_prism/UPGRADING.md

 will still return either the `Capybara::String` that was passed in as a html fragment or the current `Capybara::Session`.

-**However ...** This is also not advisable, and as such this is now going to be deprecated
+**However ...** This is also not advisable, and as such this is now deprecated

-If you want to obtain your full page scoping.
-Using `#parent_page` will get you your top level page, or simply using `#parent` will get you to go up one level of scoping.
+Instead if you want to obtain your full page scope.
+Use `#parent_page` to get to your top level page, or simply using `#parent` will get you to go up one level of scoping.
+If you're already on the `SitePrism::Page` instance, calling `Capybara.current_session` will return you in the current session scope.

 # Upgrading from SitePrism 2.x to 3.x